interestingforked/shushud/doc/payments.md

 funds from the initial payment_method.
 It should be noted that you can create an attempt using a payment_method_id that is different than the receivable's init_payment_method_id.
-This allows a customer with a bad payment_method to create a new payment_method and then settle his outstanding receivables.
+This allows a customer with a bad payment_method to create a new payment_method and then settle the outstanding receivables.
 The client should validate that the correct payment_method is paying for the correct receivable.